Bridge Without: History

 A 1720 map showing the wards of Bridge Within and neighbouring Billingsgate.

 Despite the fact that the area of Bridge Without had been removed completely from the City's boundaries in 1899, the ward continued to de jure exist and the Court of Aldermen continued to appoint an alderman for the ward by co-option, usually the senior emeritus lord mayor (or father of the City) until as late as 1978 — Bridge Without was then merged with Bridge Within, to become the present-day Bridge ward.
 This is, in a sense, a return to the situation prior to 1550.
 However the ward is still officially referred to as "Bridge and Bridge Without" as a result of the 1978 amalgamation.
 This had no practical effect in terms of representation on the Court of Common Council because Without had never had Councilmen.

-"Without" and "Within" denote whether a ward, or a division of one, fell outside or within the London Wall — this is still the case for the wards of Farringdon Within and Farringdon Without — though in this instance Bridge Without fell beyond the gates on London Bridge, rather than London Wall itself.
+"Without" and "Within" denote whether a ward, or a division of one, fell outside or within the London Wall — this is still the case for the wards of Farringdon Within and Farringdon Without — though in this instance Bridge Without fell beyond the fortified gate leading to London Bridge, rather than London Wall itself.
 The full span of London Bridge was for many centuries lined with buildings, including many houses, and they formed part of the ward of Bridge Within.
 Indeed, so numerous were the dwellings on the bridge that at one time it constituted three of the 14 precincts (a former sub-division of the wards) of Bridge Within.